Encyclopedia … combined with a great Buyer's Guide!

 Figure 2: A figure-eight laser setup, as explained more in detail in the article on mode-locked fiber lasers.
 Multiple fiber-optic components are combined to a complex setup.

 Due to high laser gain, effects of amplified spontaneous emission, the quasi-three-level behavior of typical laser-active ions in fibers, strong gain saturation effects etc., the operation details of fiber amplifiers and lasers are often more complicated than those of bulk lasers.
-Therefore, detailed laser modeling is particularly important in this area in order to obtain a clear understanding, based on which device designs can be optimized.
+Therefore, detailed laser modeling and simulation is particularly important in this area to obtain a clear understanding, based on which device designs can be optimized.

 Imaging with Fiber Optics